How To Become a Small-Engine Mechanic

 • Drivetrain components (lawn tractors)

 Small-engine mechanics may attend a formal training program, or they may gain experience working under an existing mechanic.
-Mechanical and diagnostic skills develop over time with experience; however an educational program at a small-engine mechanic school can give a small-engine mechanic a solid foundation to build upon.
+Mechanical and diagnostic skills develop over time with experience; however, an educational program at a small-engine mechanic school can give an aspiring small-engine mechanic a solid foundation upon which to build.

 Common Tasks of a Small-Engine Mechanic